BEGIN:VCALENDAR

 UID:2242-1783765800-1783774800@www.remickmuseum.org

-SUMMARY:Perfume-Making Workshop with Bloom Lab
+SUMMARY:Create Your Own Perfume Workshop with Bloom Lab

 DESCRIPTION:Discover the art of botanical perfumery with Sarah Yeager of Bloom Lab during this uniquely special perfume-blending event!
-The workshop begins with a guided tour of the Remick herbal garden\, then moves to the Remick Hearth Room\, where you will learn the basics of perfumery while creating your own custom botanical Eau de Parfum\, hand-blended to reflect your unique personality. \nPart art\, part science\, and a whole lot of fun and self-discovery — a perfect Saturday experience for anyone interested in perfumery or simply gathering with others while trying something *fragrantly* new. \n+ 30-minute garden tour \n+ 2-hour guided workshop \n+ One 30ml bottle of your own custom-blended eau de parfum \n\n$125 | $100 for members*\nAges 16 and above; children must be accompanied by an adult.\nSpace is limited to 10 participants; preregistration is required. \n\n\nREGISTER NOW\nMEMBERSHIP DISCOUNT (Remick Ramblers and Museum Maven levels): All ticketing is charged at the $125 ticket price; Remick membership discount will be refunded for both online and in-person sales once membership status is confirmed.\n \nAdditional ways to register: Call (603) 323-7591 | Email \n*Remick Ramblers and Museum Maven levels only.\nNot sure if your membership is current?
+This workshop begins with a guided tour of the Remick herbal garden\, then moves to the Remick Hearth Room\, where you will learn the basics of perfumery while creating your own custom botanical Eau de Parfum\, hand-blended to reflect your unique personality. \nPart art\, part science\, and a whole lot of fun and self-discovery — a perfect sensory experience for anyone interested in perfumery or simply gathering with others while trying something *fragrantly* new. \n+ 30-minute garden tour \n+ 2-hour guided workshop \n+ One 30ml bottle of your own custom-blended eau de parfum \n\n$125 | $100 for members*\nAges 16 and above; children must be accompanied by an adult.\nSpace is limited to 10 participants; preregistration is required. \n\n\nREGISTER NOW\nMEMBERSHIP DISCOUNT (Remick Ramblers and Museum Maven levels): All ticketing is charged at the $125 ticket price; Remick membership discount will be refunded for both online and in-person sales once membership status is confirmed.\n \nAdditional ways to register: Call (603) 323-7591 | Email \n*Remick Ramblers and Museum Maven levels only.\nNot sure if your membership is current?
 Give us a call at (603) 323-7591. \nRegistration & Cancellation Policies

 URL:https://www.remickmuseum.org/event/perfume-making-workshop-with-bloom-lab/